ragav-hub/-Amplitude-Modulation-and-Demodulation-using-NumPy-and-Matplotlib/README.md

  __Result__:

-Thus, amplitude modulation (AM) using Python's NumPy and Matplotlib libraries is implemented and analyzed sucessfully.
+Thus, Amplitude Modulation (AM) using Python's NumPy and Matplotlib libraries is implemented and analyzed sucessfully.